haagahelia/mobilecourse/docs/React Native/flatlist.md

   </View>
 );
 ```
-- The `handlePress` function is called when the "Add" button is pressed.
+- The `handlePress` function is called when the Add button is pressed.
 This function adds the current value of the `todo` state (representing the new task) to the `todos` state array.
 After adding the task to the array, the `todo` state is reset to an empty string, clearing the `TextInput` for the next task input.
 ```js
 const handlePress = () => {
   setTodos([...todos, { key: todo }]);